 He is married with three children and enjoys a wide range of outdoor sports and has a passion for cycling, kayaking, canoeing and hillwalking.
 Barry is inspired by helping people find the best in themselves.

 Tony first got involved with our YMCA back in 2005.
 He started as a young volunteer and eventually moved on to study Youthwork whilst completing a 3 year work placement with YMCA Tayside.
 Since completing his degree, he has been working fulltime as a youth worker and has been involved in running many projects over his many years as a YMCA employee.

 Alyxs joined the staff team in July 2017.
-Alyxs has a degree in Psychology and is really passionate about life transformation, health and well-being.
-After spending a summer volunteering in Malawi with young people, and working as an Au Pair in Valencia in Spain she realised her passion for young people and helping them reach their potential.
+Alyxs has a degree in Psychology, diploma in Transformational Life Coaching and is a qualified Fitness Instructor.
+Alyxs is passionate about creating sustainable life transformations and ensuring we are healthy in our mind, body and spiritual wellbeing.
+After spending a summer volunteering in Malawi with young people, and working as an Au Pair in Spain, this confirmed to Alyxs she has a huge drive to support young people and help them reach their potential.

 I grew up in a little farming town in the South West of Scotland, before moving to Aberdeen for a few years for an attempt at university, and then to Perth for work.

-At the YMCA I lead the partnership with Perth Baptist Church, and work on the Universal youth work we deliver from our premises in the city centre.
+At the YMCA I lead the partnership with North Muirton Community Hall, our faith based work, and work on the Universal youth work we deliver from our premises in the city centre.

 Liam started his role of trainee youth worker with YMCA Tayside on May 1st and is excited about what this job means for him and his interests.
 Originally from Aberfeldy, Liam now lives in Dundee.
 His main passions in life include ensuring he maintains a fit and healthy lifestyle and working alongside young people.
 He hopes to combine these two passions and inspire young people to stay healthy and active.